DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config.rst

 We will focus on how to connect a Throttle to the Command Station.
 For info on using WiFi with |JMRI|, click **here**.

-.. todo:: link needed for Station Mode
+.. todo:: MEDIUM - link needed for Station Mode

 Access Point Mode (Default - No Configuration Necessary)